Bhavithiran97/micropython-edubit/README.md

 ```
 **Reset EDU:BIT**

-Add `power_monitor()` function in a *while loop* to monitor the power state of REKA:BIT.
+Add `power_monitor()` function in a *while loop* to monitor the power state of EDU:BIT.
 The motors and micro:bit will be reset when:

  - Power switch is turned off and turned on while both  DC barrel plug and micor B is connected
  - DC barrel plug is plugged out and plugged in while micro B cable is connected to micro:bit